December 30, 2020 · Nicolette Cromer

 Another step you will want to set up now is analytics and tracking on your website.
 This will allow you to see insights into who visits your website, how are they finding your website, and so much more.

-You can first check what tracking is currently on your website with GA Checker.
+You can first check what type of tracking is currently on your website with GA Checker.
 Simply put your domain in and see what tracking tools are currently running on your website.

 There are a lot of technical tools that assist with tracking on your website, but it is recommended to at least use Google Analytics.
 There is a free and paid version of this tool.